 Northeastern is deeply committed to working with the city of Boston and our campus neighbors.
 There are several additional scholarship programs available to Boston students, including:

-Boston Scholarships typically cover full tuition, room, and board, depending on the scholarship, for up to eight academic semesters.
+Boston Scholarships typically cover full tuition, or full tuition, room and board, depending on the scholarship, for up to eight academic semesters.
 Please note that these scholarship programs do not cover mandatory fees.
 Eligible students may apply for financial aid, which may assist with the cost of mandatory fees.